lukasaron/terraform-provider-stripe/docs/resources/stripe_promotion_code.md

 # stripe_promotion_code

-With this resource, you can create promotion code - [Stripe API promotion code documentation](https://stripe.com/docs/api/promotion_codes).
+With this resource, you can create a promotion code - [Stripe API promotion code documentation](https://stripe.com/docs/api/promotion_codes).

 A Promotion Code represents a customer-redeemable code for a coupon.
 It can be used to create multiple codes for a single coupon.